-1 11.
+1 , 11.
 Is the requested financing justified on the basis of full cost of adaptation reasoning?
 Yes.
 The proposal clearly describes the full cost of adaptation reasoning with a baseline scenario without AF resources, and an AF project scenario per project outcome.
-The - project does not require any co- financing.
-1 12.
-Is the project / program aligned with AF's results framework?
+The project does not require any co- - financing.
+12. Is the project / program aligned with AF's results framework?
 Largely yes.
-The proposal outlines its alignment with the Fund's Outcomes 2 and 3, as well as Outputs 2.1, 5, 6, and 8.
-CR15: Cleared.
-CR15: Please consider including
+The proposal outlines its alignment with the Fund's Outcomes 2 and 3, as well as Outputs 2.1, 5, 6, and 8. - - CR15: Please consider including alignment with Outcome 5, which focuses on ecosystem resilience, and Outcome 6, which focuses on diversified and strengthened livelihoods.
+These outcomes are CR15: Cleared.

-13. Has the alignment with Outcome 5, which focuses on ecosystem resilience, and Outcome 6, which focuses on diversified and strengthened livelihoods.
-These outcomes are strongly aligned with the project.
-13. Has the sustainability of the project/program me outcomes been taken into account when designing the project?
+13. Has the sustainability of the project/program me outcomes been taken into account when designing the project? strongly aligned with the project.
 Yes, but further information is needed.
 The project invests in capacity building and strengthening local institutions and cooperatives that will ensure the project's sustainability after its completion.
-CR16: Regarding CR16: Not cleared .
+CR16: Regarding Component 3, the project will use grants to support the adoption of climatesmart agricultural practices and technologies.
+Kindly explain how will the project ensure that such practices and technologies remain operational and used by beneficiaries when the grants are over.
+Unclear.
+CR16: Not cleared.
 Kindly explain what the sustainability plans for cooperatives referred to in Component 3.
 Also, please explain further the activities or measures that will ensure that practices and technologies remain operational and used by beneficiaries when the grants are over.
 The document indicates that additional income will be used to maintain the required inputs (paragraph 224), how will this be ensured or arranged?
 CR16: Cleared.
 See clarifications provided in paragraph 224, p.
-71.
+71. - / programme provide an overview of environmental The project is classified as Category B. The The Environmental and Social Management Plan Matrix in Annex 3, See paragraph 251, pp. 83-84.